andie787/stunning-adventure/andrea_assignment.md

 When you share and update projects using Git, you’ll use some or all of the following commands:

-- `git push` - sent changes from a local branch to a remote repo
+- `git push` - Download changes from a remote repository and then merge them into your local repository.
-- `git fetch` - get changes from a remote repo into your tracking branch
+- `git fetch` - Download changes from a remote repository to your local repository without merging them.
-- `git pull` - will get changes from a remote branch into your tracking branch and merge them into a local branch
+- `git pull` - Update a remote repository with changes from your local repository.

 It’s important to understand what each command does so that you can choose the right command for the right task.

-Often `git push` and `git pull` are described as equivalent.
-This isn't entirely correct, since under the hood `git pull` does two things.

 `git push` takes our current branch, and checks to see whether or not there is a tracking branch for a remote repository connected to it.
 If so, our changes are taken from our branch and pushed to the remote branch.
 This is how code is shared with a remote repository, you can think of it as "make the remote branch resemble my local branch".
 This will fail if the remote branch has diverged from your local branch: if not all the commits in the remote branch are in your local branch.
 When this happens, your local branch needs to be synchronized with the remote branch with git pull or git fetch and git merge.